 Shopify makes that super simple – they have an app that’s called, of all things, Digital Downloads, very clever name, and it’s free to add to your shop.
 You can just add it from the app store directly and then you’ll be able to link individual listings up to the items that you want your customer to be able to download.

 So that’s a super easy way to make sure that the minute somebody makes a purchase within your Shopify store, as long as their payment clears, that digital product will be immediately available for them.

-All right so now that we've talked through my five top tips for selling digital products with Shopify, have you decided on what you want to sell?
-Find me on instagram @mandkcollective and let me know if a quick DM or comment below with what you plan to sell.
+All right so now that we’ve talked through my five top tips for selling digital products with Shopify, have you decided on what you want to sell?
+Find me on instagram @mandkcollective and let me know in a quick DM or comment below with what you plan to sell.